grafana/mimir/docs/sources/mimir/configure/configuration-parameters/index.md

 # CLI flag: -alertmanager.enable-state-cleanup
 [enable_state_cleanup: <boolean> | default = true]

-# (advanced) Enable UTF-8 strict mode.
-Allows UTF-8 in the matchers for routes
+# (experimental) Enable UTF-8 strict mode.
+Allows UTF-8 in the matchers for
-# and inhibition rules, in silences, and in the labels for alerts.
+# routes and inhibition rules, in silences, and in the labels for alerts.
 It is
 # recommended to check both alertmanager_matchers_disagree and
 # alertmanager_matchers_incompatible metrics before using this mode as otherwise
 # some tenant configurations might fail to load.